gtutunaru/tuw-info-vis/README.md

 * Zoom in into the map to see details - the houses appear
 * Filter the houses (open the filter panel possible using the button on the top left) - the map only shows the selected houses
+* Click on a house to see it's details on the top right corner
 * Change the variable color the houses (in the filter-panel on the bottom)
 * Show some histograms (e.g. price or square feet of the living area) of the selected houses by clicking on the button in the top right corner).
 Note: